 Rhine Bernardino is an artist, independent curator and researcher.
-She holds a Bachelors Degree in Film and Audio Visual Communication at the University of the Philippines (Diliman) and an MA Fine Art degree (Sculpture) from the Royal College of Art.
-She was awarded the highly-regarded Abraaj-RCA Innovation Scholarship and she received a Distinction for her MA dissertation on exploring possibilities of contemporary art practice in the rural context and communities vis-à-vis urban practices.
+They hold a Bachelors Degree in Film and Audio Visual Communication at the University of the Philippines (Diliman) and an MA Fine Art degree (Sculpture) from the Royal College of Art.
+They were awarded the highly-regarded Abraaj-RCA Innovation Scholarship and they received a Distinction for their MA dissertation on exploring possibilities of contemporary art practice in the rural context and communities vis-à-vis urban practices.

-She further extends her art practice through _inventory, a collaboration-based platform that intervenes in alternative and public spaces, focusing on community-based practices, from public performances to events and discussions in urban and rural contexts. _inventory puts strong emphasis in working collaboratively with artists and communities, promoting the idea that art should be non-exclusive, educational, sustainable and expand not just ways of problem solving but also ways of thinking critically and looking beyond traditional solutions.
+They further extend their art practice through _inventory, a collaboration-based platform that intervenes in alternative and public spaces, focusing on community-based practices, from public performances to events and discussions in urban and rural contexts. _inventory puts strong emphasis in working collaboratively with artists and communities, promoting the idea that art should be non-exclusive, educational, sustainable and expand not just ways of problem solving but also ways of thinking critically and looking beyond traditional solutions.

 Monday, Working 9-5 at Brgy.
 South Kensington, 2017.